chezyio/SC3010/README.md

     -   Convenient when determining which subjects have what access to a particular resource
 -   Decomposition by rows takes a C-list and specifiy authorized objects and operations for a particular user
     -   Convenient when determining the access rights available to a specific user
+-   ACL is object oriented while C-list is subject oriented

 #### Resource Management in Unix